§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 which may unduly interfere with other uses of state waters or water bottoms, including

-navigation or fishing, or shall adequately mark it for the duration of the obstruction according
+navigation or fishing, or shall adequately mark any such objects above the mudline for the

-to regulations of the United States Coast Guard and regulations promulgated by the assistant
+duration of the obstruction according to regulations of the United States Coast Guard and

-secretary.
-If necessary for environmental reasons or to prevent undue interference with other
+regulations promulgated by the secretary.
+If necessary for environmental reasons or to

-uses of state waters or water bottoms, the owner of an abandoned buried pipeline, well, or
+prevent undue interference with other uses of state waters or water bottoms, the owner of an

-associated structure; an abandoned pipeline, well, or associated structure; or portions thereof
+abandoned buried pipeline, well, or associated structure; an abandoned pipeline, well, or

-shall cause removal of that which constitutes an obstruction or hazard to navigation or
+associated structure; or portions thereof shall cause removal of that which constitutes an

-and practical, to remove the pipeline, or to install and maintain for the duration of the line
+practical, to remove the pipeline, or to install and maintain for the duration of the line

 adequate marking in accordance with rules and regulations of the United States Coast Guard,

-account environmental issues and other issues.
+hearing taking into account environmental issues and other issues.

-(d) If determined by the governor and the secretary of the Department of Energy and
+(d) If determined by the governor and the secretary of the Department of

-adequately mark it for the duration of the obstruction according to regulations of the Coast
+required to adequately mark any object above the mudline for the duration of the obstruction

-Guard and of the assistant secretary.
+according to regulations of the Coast Guard and of the secretary.

 (e) At regular intervals subsequent to the abandonment of any pipeline, well, or